joes0451/ADev/ReadMe.txt

 		Allows you to use adb wireless debugging over Wi-Fi, no root required.
 		You can optionally add your device's IP address in config.properties.
 		Ideally, you should use the USB driver from your device's manufacturer.
-		If you loose your wireless connection you can reconnect by selecting Wireless->Re/Connect.
+		If you lose your wireless connection you can reconnect by selecting Wireless->Re/Connect.
 		It should also work with both debuggers.

-		You can check if your device is still connected by hitting the 'Devices' button and see if it's listed, or it's status.
+		You can check if your device is still connected by hitting the 'Devices' button and see if it's listed, or its status.

 		- Attach your Android device to your computer with USB cable.